mattpetrie/React-Node-Project-Seed/README.md

 For viewing in the browser, you can navigate to `http://localhost:3000/webpack-dev-server/` to view the app in live-reload mode, or `http://localhost:8080/` for standard (refresh to see changes) mode.

+#### Deployment:
+A production-ready, minified build can be created in the `./build` directory by running `$ gulp build:production`.
+The task will only run the build if all tests are passing.

 # Tech & Rationale

 ## Components For The Win!